stjordanis/DarkTorch/README.md

 # DarkTorch (Work In Progress)
 A low-latency deep learning inference server using pytorch C++ frontend.
 DarkTorch is written in C++11.
-Above all, this projects is a step by step tutorial for building production grade AI systems in Libtorch / C++.
+Above all, this project is a step by step tutorial for building production grade AI systems in Libtorch / C++.

+# What is it all about?
+There is no better way of depicting the usefulness of DarkTorch by viewing several demos:
-(A demo of running inference on a PyTorch Resnet34 CNN model using a tqdm like callback)
+- A C++ demo of running inference on a traced PyTorch Resnet34 CNN model using a tqdm like callback.
 ![resnet34](resnet34.gif)

 # Introduction
 ![darktorch logo](darktorch-logo.jpg)